 This is not a sponsored post and is no way affiliated with Delta Grind Grits.

+I remember the first time I tried a Scotch egg.
 The Husband and I were kid-free one weekend.
-After working all day on Friday and then getting the kids off to their grandparent’s houses, we decided to have a low-key Friday night at home, then get up Saturday morning and have brunch at Saltine.
-A hot breakfast a mimosas sounds SO GOOD, doesn’t it?
+We decided to get up Saturday morning and have brunch.
+A hot breakfast a mimosa sounds SO GOOD, doesn’t it?

 I was a little take aback.
 It’s not everyday I have complete strangers walk up to me and profess their love.
 I figured he was joking, so I played along and said, “Well, I love you too!”
 He took our drink orders and walked away.